WE LIVE! WE DIE! WE LIVE AGAIN!1 of 12

 One of the hardest parts of being a dedicated TV fan is losing something you love.
 Almost everyone has felt the sting of favored a cancelled show with seemingly unlimited potential.
 But sometimes, we do get a second chance to enjoy a favorite show when a revival or even a reboot hits the air.

-Of course, the number of genre shows that fans want back is countless – the thing about rabid fandom is that there’s never enough of any show to satisfy the hunger for more adventures with fan-favorite characters.
+Of course, the number of genre shows that hardcore viewers want back is countless – the thing about rabid fandom is that there’s never enough of any show to satisfy the hunger for more adventures with beloved characters.
 But we’ve still done our best to pick out the cream of the crop, the shows that really deserve a new lease on life.
 Here are our picks for 10 genre shows that deserve a revival.

 Created by J. Michael Straczynski – who also wrote 92 of the show’s 110 episodes, a TV record – Babylon 5 picked up the torch lit by Star Trek and took its mature approach to sci-fi to new frontiers.

 Babylon 5 broke new ground by becoming one of the first TV shows to use CGI effects, and one of the first to portray same-sex relationships.
 It even out Star Trek’d Star Trek by going deeper and more broad in its political and societal themes.

 Babylon 5 ran for its intended length of five seasons, but that doesn’t stop fans – or the show’s creators – from asking for more.

 For Straczynski’s part, he’s been talking about a big-screen movie for some time now, but the rights for the show remain entirely in the hands of Warner Bros., who seem to be dragging their feet on moving forward with anything Babylon 5-related.

 JMS himself reminisced on the process of getting Babylon 5 in the first place on the occasion of the show's 25th anniversary, in a chat with Newsarama back in April.